burlachenkok/exploring-python3/python3-note.md

 1. The first step is to take the usual Python file "*.py" and change the extension to "*.pyx".

 2. The second and most powerful step that can be used while using Cython is to append type information to variables.
-In practice especially if you are using loops it brings good speedup immediately.
+In practice, especially if you are using loops, it brings good speedup immediately.
 Examples:

     ```python
     #!/usr/bin/env python3